Lt-Col. C.E. Parish

 (War diary, August 1944)

-Born on 29 August 1906 in Wentworth, Ontario, Charles Ernest Parish was a graduate of McGill University, a Montreal engineer, and captain in the Canadian Grenadier Guards.
-In 1943, he transferred from the 22nd Armoured Regiment to the 28th (B.C.
+Born on 29 August 1906 in Wentworth, Ontario, Charles Ernest Parish was a graduate of McGill University, and a Montreal engineer.
+He was commissioned into the Wentworth Regiment in 1932 before transferring to the Canadian Grenadier Guards three years later.
+In September 1943, he transferred from the 22nd Armoured Regiment to the 28th (B.C.
 Regiment) as second-in-command under Lieutenant-Colonel D.G.
 Worthington.
-He assumed command on 9 August 1944 following the Worthington’s death in Operation Totalize.
+He assumed command on 9 August 1944 following Worthington’s death in Operation Totalize.